 Also on campus, from 11 a.m. to 1 p.m. in the Avera Student Center, there will be military recruiting, voter registration, free copies of the Bill of Rights handed out, and other activities.
 The NSU Wolves Den will have special food.

-This year, Constitution Day is affiliated with Northern’s new Center for Public History and Civic Engagement.
+Constitution Day is affiliated with Northern’s new Center for Public History and Civic Engagement.
 Located in Williams Library, the center encourages public interaction with history and history education while promoting greater civic knowledge of an active citizenry through programming, research and archival preservation.
 Read more about the center HERE.

 The events on campus are free and open to the public.